 This depends on where you want to live and what type of property you need.
 In some areas, there is very high demand for certain types of properties so in these circumstances, you are likely to wait a long time for a property.
 In other areas, there may be more properties available.
 For more information on the length of waiting times, please see our annual report.

 I am going to be homeless soon – what should I do?

 If you are threatened with homelessness, you should contact the Housing Advice or Housing Options team based in the Council where you live.
 They have a legal responsibility to assess your needs and will advise you in more detail about your housing options.
 You can find out more about housing options in the Colchester area and book a housing advice appointment here.

 I live in a social housing property which is too big for me.
 What can I do?

 You can apply to join the housing register and ask to move to a smaller property; you may be awarded further priority if releasing a property in need.

 I am a council or housing association tenant who wants to move.
 What Band will I be in?

 Tenants living in council or housing association homes are assessed in the same way as other tenants.
-Your current housing circumstances will be assessed and you will be given the Band which reflects how urgently you need to move.
-For example, if your home is overcrowded or you have an urgent need to move, you will usually be given a higher Banding.
+Your current housing circumstances will be assessed, and you will be given the Band which reflects how urgently you need to move.
+For example, if your home is overcrowded or you have an urgent need to move, you will usually be given a higher Band.
 However, if your current home is suitable for your needs, you will be given a lower Band and it might be quicker to find another council or housing association tenant to swap homes with.
 This is called a mutual exchange.

 How often are properties advertised?